benboam/flexible-house-simulator/README.md

 This app is a **simple, time-boxed demo** that illustrates how Axle Energy could present value to OEMs, charger companies, energy suppliers, and battery providers.

-The goal is **not** to replicate Axle’s real optimisation engine, orchestration layer, or market integrations — but to show, at a product level, how partners might experience:
+The goal is **not** to replicate Axle’s real optimisation engine but to show, at a product level, how partners might experience:

 - lower wholesale exposure
 - EV charging “ready when needed”